CatGuy1300/AP2_EX3/README.md

 3. views: there are the view's files
 4. res: there are resources, like layouts.
 #### Files
 The main files are the src code files, like the FGModel.java,  ViewModel.java,  Joystick.java, MainActivity.java, and the xml for the MainActivity layout, activity_main.xml.
+There are also files that are part of every android project.

 ## Development
 This app was developed on android studio using java